 Kentucky mother Andrea Knabel, a volunteer who searches for missing people, reported missing

-A Kentucky mother-of-two who searches for missing people has now seemingly disappeared herself.
+A Kentucky mother of two who searches for missing people has now seemingly disappeared herself.

 Andrea Knabel, 37, was last seen leaving a relative's home in the Audubon Park neighborhood of Louisville around 1 a.m. on Aug.
 13, according to Missing in America, the organization for which she volunteers.